 If you didn't achieve your goals last month, if you don't yet have that inner feeling of accomplishment, you're probably lacking in both the M (i.e. education in writer's craft) and the trial and errors to the Nth, which stands for however many times trial and errors takes (i.e. experience in writing a long form narratives).

-The fact that you might be lacking in elements or that one of the five challenges I've covered in this article stood in your way last month is perfectly fine.
+The fact that you might be lacking in elements or that one of the five challenges I've covered in this chapter stood in your way last month is perfectly fine.

 In fact, I've got some really good news for you...

-I called this article "5 Reasons You Failed to Win NaNo," but the truth is...You didn't fail anything!
+I called this chapter "5 Reasons You Failed to Win NaNo," but the truth is: You didn't fail anything!

 There is no winning or losing when it comes to art.